-Some of the largest Internet companies in the world have joined forces, in order to persuade the U.S. government to reform its surveillance and intelligence oversight policies.
+Some of the largest Internet companies in the world have joined forces, in order to persuade the U.S. government to reform its surveillance and intelligence oversight policies, calling action against Government privacy laws.

 AOL, Apple, Facebook, Google, LinkedIn, Microsoft, Twitter and Yahoo authored an open letter to Washington, stating that: